MichaIng/DietPi-Docs/docs/software/system_stats.md

     If you want to have a multi-node setup, you need to configure the nodes to speak to the others.

     In `/boot/dietpi.txt`, edit the `SOFTWARE_K3S_EXEC` parameter to set command (`server` or `agent`).
-    After the command, you can add other command-line parameters here.
+    You can add other command-line parameters after the command.

     Example: